PipatSamapuak/Challenge-1/README.md

 So that our own site is optimized for search engine

 # Acceptance Criteria
-Given a webpage meets accessability standardss
+Given a webpage meets accessability standards

 When I view the source code